FAQ

 To protect yourself from unfair eviction, familiarize yourself with the terms of your lease agreement, pay rent on time, maintain the property, and communicate openly with your property management or landlord.
 Remember that you must not interfere with the quiet enjoyment of the other tenant's or landlord.

-The landlord and tenant board has a help line that is available to all tenants for inquires and assistances with duty counsel available.
+The landlord and tenant board has a help line that is available to all tenants for inquires, and assistance with duty counsel is available.

 Can I make changes to the rental property, like painting or remodeling?